Actually, fear feeds the State.

 There are no black markets without government.
 There is no effective prohibition without government.

 Once we see a government prohibit a thing, the results are rather predictable.
 Eventually, we end up with something like Krokadil.
 The Krokadil problem is a particularly poignant example of how prohibition leads to increasingly more dangerous substances.

 Price increases and quality (especially purity) decreases.
 The risk of being caught with contraband creates an ever increasing demand for more potent per weight drugs.

 We saw this with alcohol prohibition.
 Bootleggers would rather ship high alcohol content (more concentrated product) which is worth a lot more.
 If they were going to get caught, the punishment is mostly the same, so why not go for maximum profit?
 While there is no legal recourse, why not put other contaminants in the product to increase its potency or apparent weight?
 When we look at what is happening to illegal drugs, we see all sorts of detrimental things put in them for these reasons.
-In an open environment, fraud and injury could be prosecuted.
+In an free and open environment, fraud and injury could be prosecuted.

 The Paradox Is That Ending Prohibition Can Lead To Huge Influx Of Tax Revenue For the State (Government)

 We are watching this happen in places like Colorado where legalized marijuana is now reaping huge rewards in tax revenues.

-If this revenue was put to good use, I would be fine with that.
-We know that isn’t how it works.
+If this revenue was put to good use I would be fine with that, but we know that isn’t how it works.
 Even if it is going to a great cause, most of the money will still be wasted in the quagmire that is government bureaucracy.

-This is why I highly recommend full decriminalization rather than legalization.
+This is why I highly recommend full decriminalization or abolition rather than legalization.
 The difference is very significant.